 Antennas Can Help Sports Fan Watch the Big Game – Seamlessly & Affordably

-While consumers across the U.S. will enjoy the Big Game this Sunday, it’s unfortunate that so many will experience technical issues or cost hurdles to access the content – when they don’t need to.
+While consumers across the U.S. will enjoy the Big Game this Sunday, it’s unfortunate that so many will experience technical issues or cross hurdles to access the content – when they don’t need to.
 Cutting the cord and buying a TV antenna is a one-time purchase which can cut down monthly household expenses like over-priced cable bills while providing access to popular TV programs such as sporting events via an optimal viewing experience.

 Interested in making the switch?
 Use code LVI2022 to get 25% off any TV antenna, valid through February 13.
 If you have an antenna, check out this guide to see what channel NBC is on in your area using your TV antenna to watch the Big Game.